patalanjohnson/appengine-guestbook-python/delete.md

 Your next task will be to add a new feature to the guestbook that allows administrators to delete messages.

+Later, you'll extend this to also allow non-admin users to delete their own messages.

 # Logging in as an administrator

 To log in as an admin, first log out (if you are logged in) then log in again.
 Check the "Sign in as Administrator" box.